gansheer/camel-dashboard-operator/README.md

 ### Application level

-You can add an annotation to the `App` resource, `camel.apache.org/sli-exchange-error-percentage` and `camel.apache.org/sli-exchange-warning-percentage` with the value expected for that specific `App` only.
+You can add an annotation to the `Deployment` resource, `camel.apache.org/sli-exchange-error-percentage` and `camel.apache.org/sli-exchange-warning-percentage` with the value expected for that specific application only.

 ## Configure the observability services port